 Book Sample: Holistic Instruction; or, a Cruel Angel’s Thesis

-This post is part of Searching for Secrets,” a second book sample series originally inspired by the one I did with Harmony Corrupted: Brace for Impact (2024).
-That series was meant to promote and provide Volume Two, part one’s individual pieces for easy public viewing (it has since become a full, published book module: the Poetry Module).
-“Searching for Secrets” shall do the same, but with Volume Two’s assorted chapters and its twin modules, the Undead and Demons.
-As usual, this promo series (and all its posts) are written, illustrated and invigilated by me as part of my larger Sex Positivity (2023) book series.
+This blog post is part of “Searching for Secrets,” a second promotion originally inspired by the one I did with Harmony Corrupted: “Brace for Impact” (2024).
+That promotion was meant to promote and provide Volume Two, part one’s individual pieces for easy public viewing (it has since become a full, published book module: the Poetry Module).
+“Searching for Secrets” shall do the same, but with Volume Two, part two’s opening/thesis section and one of its two Monster Modules, the Undead (the other module, Demons, also having a promotion: “Deal with the Devil“).
+As usual, this promotion was written, illustrated and invigilated by me as part of my larger Sex Positivity (2023) book series.

-Click here to see “Searching for Secrets'” Table of Contents and Full Disclaimer.
+Click here to see “Searching for Secrets” Table of Contents and Full Disclaimer.

 Permissions: Any publicly available images are exhibited for purposes of education, transformation and critique, thus fall under Fair Use; private nude material and collabs with models are specifically shared with permission from the original model(s).
-For more details about artist permissions, refer to the book disclaimer at the bottom of the page.
+For more details about artist permissions, refer to the book disclaimer (linked above).

 “A Cruel Angel’s (Modular) Thesis”; or, the Broad-Strokes Nature of Holistic Instruction: Camping “Rape” as Food for Thought Regarding the Monster Modules